hsandt/pico-boots/README.md

 * write everything in "clean lua" (Lua compatible with both standard Lua interpreters and PICO-8)

 * replace all your PICO-8 `print()` calls with `api.print()` and add `require("engine/pico8/api")` at the top of any of your main entry file for it to work in PICO-8

+### Data

+Create a new PICO-8 cartridge and save it (e.g. as `data.p8`).
+It will contain no code, only data.

+Create your pictures and audio in the cartridge within PICO-8 and save it, or import them from external files (`import .png` command, copy-paste `__gfx__` section, etc.).

+You will be able to build your game by merging your code and your data.

+### Example

 See the [repository for sample game pico-boots demo](https://github.com/hsandt/pico-boots-demo) for a full example.